 One of the things I love the most about growing peppers is that they perform equally well in containers as they do in the ground.
 Heck, you could even bring them inside, and keep your favorite varieties for many years.

-If you want to try growing peppers indoors, choose a warm room where they will get a lot of light.
-A south facing window is ideal, but they also do very well under grow lights.
+If you want to try growing peppers indoors, choose a warm room where they will get a lot of sunlight.
+A south facing window is the best spot for them.

 You certainly could keep them indoors all year, but you’ll probably find it’s easier to move them outside for the summer.

-Outdoors, plant them in a sunny spot in your garden that has fertile, fast draining soil.
-They won’t tolerate wet roots, so make sure the location has very good drainage.
+Outdoors, plant your peppers in a sunny location that has fertile, fast draining soil.
+They won’t tolerate wet roots, so make sure the area you choose has good drainage.

-If the soil in your garden has poor drainage, you can help to improve it by amending it with coarse sand, pumice or perlite.
+If the soil in your garden is too wet, you can amend it with coarse sand, pumice or perlite to help it drain faster.

-All types of pepper plants also perform very well in containers, so they’re an excellent choice for growing on a sunny patio, deck, or balcony.
+Peppers also do very well in containers, so they’re an excellent choice for growing on a sunny patio, deck, or balcony.

-Before getting into the detailed pepper plant care instructions, it’s important to understand a few key things about planting them to be as successful as possible.
+Before getting into the detailed care instructions, it’s important to understand a few key things about when and how to plant your peppers.

-It’s safe to plant peppers outside once the soil has warmed up, nighttime temps are consistency above 50F, and all chance of frost is gone.
-That is usually early June for us here in z4b.
+It’s safe to plant your peppers outside once the soil has warmed up in the spring, nighttime temps are consistently above 50°F, and all chance of frost is gone.

 It’s not beneficial to try planting them early.
 Cool temperatures will stunt their growth, and they will not tolerate frost at all.